jimcortez/svn2git/README.markdown

 doc directory and the backup files you once accidently added.

         $ svn2git http://svn.example.com/path/to/repo --exclude doc --exclude '.*~$'

+5. The svn repo is in the standard layout but you want to exclude a subdirectory of bin files that got checked in.

+        $ svn2git http://svn.example.com/path/to/repo --ignore-path build/bin --ignore-path libs/tools/bin

 6. The svn repo actually tracks several projects and you only want to migrate one of them.